rushow/rushow/README.md

 - 💼 With over **10 years of professional experience** in web development and project management, I bring a practical, problem-solving mindset to both academic and industry challenges.
 I'm passionate about combining real-world applications with cutting-edge AI research.

-- 🔭 Currently I'm a PhD Researcher at the University of Regina, Canada.
-- 🔭 I’m currently Working with Image Processing, Data Mining and Machine Learning techniques.
-- :fireworks: I was a Project Manager and also interested in working with teams.
 - :partying_face: Fun fact: I love to hang out, I love to travel
 - :book: I love to read books and listen to music.
 - :busts_in_silhouette: I'm an amateur photographer (https://www.pexels.com/@rushow/)